Head Lice 101

 How To Diagnose A Head Lice Infestation

-To perform an in-home head lice inspection, use a bright light and a magnifying glass to help you identify potential eggs, nits and lice.
+To perform an in-home head lice inspection, use a bright light and a magnifying glass to help you identify potential eggs, nits, and lice.
 Separate the individual’s hair into small sections and start by carefully checking the crown of their head.
 Keep an eye out for scabs that could be caused by scratching as well as actual nits and lice that may be crawling through their hair.
-If you see something that looks like it could be a lice egg or nit, try to remove it with a fine comb or your fingers.
-If it can easily be removed, it is likely not an egg or nit.
-If you’re not sure if what you’re seeing is lice, contact our lice removal experts today to schedule a lice inspection.
+If you see something that looks like it could be a lice egg or a nit, try to remove it with a fine comb or your fingers.
+If it can easily be removed, then it is likely not an egg or nit.
+Contact our lice removal experts today to schedule a lice inspection if you’re not sure if what you’re seeing is lice.

 When you visit our lice treatment facility, we’ll take the time to thoroughly inspect your head and scalp before recommending the best natural treatment solution for you.
 We offer a variety of all natural lice prevention products at our Houston lice removal salon to ensure your family and home are safe from toxic chemicals.